webmaeistro/gatsby-waves/readme.md

 ## Coming Soon

 - Import code from files
-- Better custom code syntax highligthing using theme-ui
+- Better custom code syntax highlighting using theme-ui
 - More waves
 - More docs